Dave Webster

-David A. Webster Jr. (July 23, 1937 – June 23, 2006) in Atlanta, Texas, was a professional American football cornerback who played two seasons for that American Football League's Dallas Texans, 1960–1961.
+David A. Webster Jr. (July 23, 1937 – June 23, 2006) in Atlanta, Texas, was an American professional football player who was a cornerback for two seasons with the American Football League's (AFL) Dallas Texans (1960–1961).
 He was an All-AFL selection in 1961.

 Early years

-David was the son of David A. Webster Sr. and Eunice (Harper) Webster.
+Webster was the son of David A. Webster Sr. and Eunice (Harper) Webster.
 He lived in Atlanta, Texas, until he was 13 years old, when he moved to Houston with his mother.
 He was educated in the Atlanta Public Schools, Holy Cross Lutheran schools and Jack Yates High School.

 He attended Yates High School in Houston and graduated as the valedictorian of his class.
 He also helped his Yates team to a city championship and a state championship in football as the starting quarterback.

 College career

-After Yates, David attended Prairie View A&M University on an academic scholarship, where he played tennis and football for College Football Hall of Fame coach Billy Nicks.
+After Yates, Webster attended Prairie View A&M University on an academic scholarship, where he played tennis and football for College Football Hall of Fame coach Billy Nicks.